An Official Website of the Principality of KaharagiaHere's how you know

 • Issuance of warrants and insignia — preparing and issuing the official documentation and physical insignia that accompany the conferral of an honour.

-• Oversight of honours protocol and usage — ensuring that the wearing, display, and precedence of honours conform to established regulations and traditions.
+• Oversight of honours protocol and usage — maintaining the standards governing the wearing, display, and precedence of honours.

 Organisation